"Martin Morley lives in Somerset. He like me is an aircraft enthusiast and went up to Yeovilton a few times a week to photograph the aircraft.

-If you enlarge the image it seems that the nose number was re-painted in the wrong place, which required correcting soon after.
+If you enlarge the image it appears that the fleet number was re-painted in the wrong place on the nose, which required correcting soon after.
 For further information, click here.

 (23) This slide was taken whilst the aircraft was taxiing to runway 09/27 to depart, sporting that jazzy orange drop tank that was fixed to XF300/860 above.
 This aircraft (and the drop-tank one assumes) got a repaint shortly after these photos were taken, as the aircraft was all-grey by the start of 1986.